 Unfortunately, spam texts are something we all have to deal with, but I’m not talking about companies texting you about their latest sale.
 If you’ve been receiving odd or strange messages from numbers you don’t recognize, then someone might be monitoring your phone.

 Spyware commonly sends and receives texts without the phone user’s knowledge.
-So, if you’ve been getting messages that feel like they’re mid-conversation, then that might be a sign of spyware.
+So, if you’ve been getting messages that feel like mid-conversation, that might be a sign of spyware.
 The best thing to do is not respond or interact with the message and report it as junk.
 On most platforms, this will block the number and delete the message, so you don’t have to think about it anymore.

 4. Background noise